 Community as a Context for Development

 The social dynamics that we experience in community in our life influences our growth, identity, and our worldview.
 We all develop as unique individuals in the context of complex communities.
-We experience communities in different ways, through different institutions; i.e., home, family, classroom, neighborhood, third spaces, etc. This class focuses on the theoretical and practical aspects of building, reflecting and including “community” in our learning spaces throughout our lives.
+We experience communities in different ways, through different institutions; i.e., home, family, classroom, neighborhood, third spaces, etc. This human development class focuses on the theoretical and practical aspects of building, reflecting and including “community” in our learning spaces throughout our lives.
 Students will be expected to create strategies, which uses community to enhance learning and building a sense of belonging.
 This class will explore community building as an avenue to examine and promote cultural competence and social equity.
 We will create a learning community as we explore other communities.

 Other M.A.
 Human Development Concentrations